 It wasn’t until I sat down and decided to teach myself the method that I realised how systematic it was, and how it really embedded what was happening in each step of the division process – something that would be really useful for those that struggle with mathematical concepts.

-A short personal story to show you that this technique can work is that during Year 6 SATs last year, I was very conscious of one of my ‘boundary’ children – you know the ones – who really struggled with confidence and general understanding in maths.
+A short personal story to show you that this long division method can work is that during Year 6 SATs last year, I was very conscious of one of my ‘boundary’ children – you know the ones – who really struggled with confidence and general understanding in maths.

 I took a sneak peek at them completing a long division question in the arithmetic paper and watched them methodically work their way through it to achieve the correct answer.
 This was someone who didn’t know their times tables at the start of the year, and I could’ve burst with pride!
-It was a case of long division made easy for this primary pupil, all thanks to the method we will be looking at below!
+It was a case of long division made easy at last for this primary pupil, all thanks to the long division method explained below!

 But Doesn’t Long Division Take Too…Well…Long?

 Okay, so the name of the method doesn’t really help in selling itself, but, once you’re fluent, it should take the same amount of time (if not less) than ‘short division’.
-See the examples below, dividing 45,041 by 73 using firstly the short division method and then the long division method.
+See the long division examples below, dividing 45,041 by 73.
+First we show the short division method and then the long division method.

 With short division, children still need to work out the remainders.